JeremiahKaren/35percent.github.io/_posts/2017-10-10-council-leader-inaccurate-figures.md

 ![](http://crappistmartin.github.io/images/SN1100homes.png)

-Councillor John responded with an [open letter](http://35percent.org/img/pj11000councilhomesletter.pdf)guaranteeing that the 11,000 new council homes would be a net increase:
+Councillor John responded with an [open letter](http://35percent.org/img/pj11000councilhomesletter.pdf)guaranteeing that the 11,000 new council homes would be a in addition to the current council housing stock, in other words 'net'.

 ![](http://35percent.org/img/pj11000councilhomesletter.png)
 *Extract from Councillor John's [open letter](/img/pj11000councilhomesletter.pdf)*

-Earlier this year, the Council [acknowledged](https://www.southwarknews.co.uk/news/council-admits-will-miss-target-build-1500-new-council-homes-2018/) that it was failing its targets.
-Quite what the extent of this failure is only now becoming apparent.
+The net figures in the Mayor's Annual Monitoring Reports show just how far Southwark are fom achieving this.

 ## Listening to communities
 Earlier this week Council leader Peter John spoke at the Labour party conference alongside Labour's shadow Minister for housing John Healey.
 The title of the talk was _'Listening to communities - the future of social housing post Grenfell'_.